-3. Flein Hjørson and Hjør Fleinson are not included in the summary of the genealogy that appears thus: Half – Hjør Halvson – Geirmund and Håmund Heljarskinn.
-Two generations seem to have been mislaid here involving the two “Hjørs”.
-Torfæus says that several branches of the family tree are missing between Geirmund and Halv.
+3. Flein Hjørson and Hjør Fleinson are not included in old genealogies that appears thus: Half – Hjør Halvson – Geirmund and Håmund Heljarskinn.
 P.A.
-Munch believes these lost generations can be found in another part of The Book of Settlement (of Iceland) (Landnamabok):
+Munch,suggests that two generations can have been mislaid here involving the two “Hjørs”.
+He believes these lost generations can be found in another part of The Book of Settlement (of Iceland) (Landnamabok):

 Hjør Halfson married to Hagny, daughter of Hake Håmundson (Half’s saga)

 Flein Hjørson (skald) married to a daughter of the Danish king Eystein (Book of Settlement)

 Hjør Fleinson married to Ljufvina, princess from Bjarmeland (Book of Settlement).